msc01/humidity_control/README.md

 Needs a YAML configuration file either in `/data/.config` or as specified by the environment variable `HUMIDITY_CONTROL_CONFIG_FILE`.

+## Example

+Start the control program in the background, write all output to logfile log.txt:

+    bin/humidity_control &> log.txt &

 ## TODO

 Following points need to be taken care of: